Skip to main content

 Arrival in Kathmandu

 Upon arrival at Tribhuvan International Airport, you will be greeted warmly by our representative.
-After a brief introduction, you will be escorted to your hotel in Kathmandu.
+After a brief introduction to this Nepal Bhutan Tibet tour, you will be escorted to your hotel in Kathmandu.
 Take some time to settle in, refresh, and enjoy the ambience of the city.

 In the evening, enjoy a welcome dinner at a traditional Nepali restaurant, where you will be introduced to authentic flavors, local hospitality, and a beautiful cultural performance.